 Ideally, those at risk should receive pre-exposure vaccination with three doses of rabies vaccine before travel.
 Both the 0, 3, 7, 365 (i.e. a fourth dose at 1 year) schedule and the 0, 7 and 21 day schedule can be given using either product, where there is less than four weeks before departure .

 Due to immunologic memory, intervals longer than those routinely recommended between vaccine doses do not generally impair the immunologic response .
 Therefore, individuals who have previously received an interrupted or incomplete course of rabies vaccine, can resume and complete, rather than restart a vaccine course .
 Travellers should carry their vaccine records to show the health care professional managing post-exposure care.

 - Confirmed anaphylactic reaction to a previous dose of rabies vaccine or any component of the vaccine

 Post-vaccination serology (blood test)

-Post-vaccination serology, to determine the level of rabies neutralising antibody is recommended for those who work in laboratories with the rabies vaccine, to determine optimal timing for booster doses.
-Serology can be considered to determine whether a booster at three to five years is required.
-Most travellers are at infrequent risk of rabies exposure and do not require serological testing.
+In England, post-vaccination serology, to determine the level of rabies neutralising antibody is not routinely recommended except for those who work with animals or in laboratories with the rabies virus, where serology can inform optimal timing for booster doses, and following exposures in immunosuppressed individuals.
+Most travellers are at infrequent risk of rabies exposure and do not require serological testing .

 This includes treatment of the wound and detailed risk assessment to determine necessary post-exposure treatment with rabies vaccine and in some circumstances human rabies immunoglobulin.
 Necessary details of the exposure incident to be considered are: